neuralmagic/deepsparse/README.md

 **⭐ Single Model ⭐**

-Example CLI command for running inference with a single model:
+Once installed, the following example CLI command is available for running inference with a single BERT model:

 ```bash
 deepsparse.server \